Bosaso

-Bosaso (Boosaaso, بوصاصو), historically known as Bender Qassim is a city in the northeastern Bari province (gobol) of Somalia.
-It is the seat of the Bosaso District.
-Located on the southern coast of the Gulf of Aden, the municipality serves as the region's commercial capital and is a major seaport within the regional state of Puntland.
+Bosaso (Somali: Boosaaso; Arabic: بوصاصو), historically known as Bender Qassim, is a city in the northeastern Bari province of Somalia.
+It is the administrative capital of the Bosaso District and the principal commercial center of the Puntland regional state.
+Located on the southern coast of the Gulf of Aden, Bosaso serves as a major port facilitating trade between Somalia, the Arabian Peninsula, East Africa, and international markets.

+The city is the economic hub of Puntland, with a diversified economy that includes maritime trade, fisheries, livestock exports, mining, and commerce.
+The Port of Bosaso is the largest in Puntland and among the busiest in Somalia, handling exports such as livestock, fish, frankincense, and gold.
+Bosaso also hosts regional government offices, educational institutions, and service facilities, connecting the coast to inland areas through its road networks.

+Bosaso has experienced rapid urban growth, attracting traders, migrants, and job seekers from across Somalia and neighboring regions.
+As of 2020, its population was estimated at around 700,000.
+The city is informally nicknamed “Bosaso Deeqa,” reflecting its perception as a place of opportunity and economic activity.
+Its strategic location along the Gulf of Aden continues to shape its role as a center of commerce, administration, and social life in northern Somalia.

-The city has a diverse economy centred on education, government, banking, tourism, aviation, food, clothes, logistics, steel, energy, health care, hospitality, retail and technology.
+The city has a diverse economy centered on education, government, banking, tourism, aviation, food, clothes, logistics, steel, energy, health care, hospitality, retail and technology.
 The area's many colleges and universities make it a regional hub of higher education, including law, medicine, engineering, business and entrepreneurship.